heavyblotto/WAR/bfw-gdd.md

 - Quick Play: Start a standard war with your last-used Warlord, Territory, and Tier.
 Great for fast sessions.
 - Territory Free Play: Pick any unlocked Territory and Tier (I/II/III), see its current Weather and active Bounty, then start a war.
-- Trials & Gauntlets: Enter a 3-step route inside a Territory (two modifier nodes and a Boss).
+- Rampages & Gauntlets: Enter a 3-step route inside a Territory (two modifier nodes and a Boss).
 Clear all three in sequence to earn special cosmetics and upgraded relic variants.
 - Featured Pairings: Weekly highlights that encourage using a specific Warlord in a specific Territory for extra reputation and bonuses.
 - Warlord Challenges: Optional constraints tied to your chosen Warlord (e.g., win with few ties).
 Completing them grants Mastery progress and cosmetics.

 ### War Mechanics

 **Pre-War Setup (plain-English overview)**
+- Choose your Warlord, then pick a Warlord Deck (base deck variant).
+A Warlord Deck defines the identity: which Natural cards are replaced by Warlord/Relic cards under guardrails.
-- Choose your Warlord, then pick a Trail (your saved deck preset).
-Each Trail binds an Aspect (the Warlord’s curated style) and small, guardrailed preferences.
-Aspects change cadence/identity but not total power.
+- Next, pick a Warbook (your saved preset).
+Each Warbook binds an Aspect (curated replacement style) and small, guardrailed preferences.
+Aspects change cadence/identity without changing total power.
+Warbooks layer on top of the chosen Warlord Deck to resolve the final mapping deterministically.
 - Choose a Territory and a Tier (I/II/III).
 Territory rules (like extra healing in Forest) and daily Weather apply for the whole war.
-- If you are on a Trial route, you will see which step you are on and any special modifiers.
+- If you are on a Rampage route, you will see which step you are on and any special modifiers.
 - The game creates a fair, reproducible shuffle using a secure seed and locks in which standard cards are replaced by your Warlord/Relic cards.
- - Your opponent is an AI-controlled Bigfoot Warlord (or a Territory Boss during Trials).
+ - Your opponent is an AI-controlled Bigfoot Warlord (or a Territory Boss during Rampages).
 The AI uses a full 54-card deck built with the same replacement guardrails and a locked variant/seed so its deck is just as fair and replayable as yours.
 Territory Tier modifies the AI’s power and proc rates.

 **Opponent Selection (how you pick or get assigned an opponent)**
 - Quick Play: The game assigns an opponent automatically based on Territory, Tier, and your progression for fast entry.
 - Pick Opponent (Free Play): Toggle “Pick Opponent” to choose from available AI Warlords in that Territory/Tier.
 Each card shows name, difficulty stars, affinity tag, 1–2 signature specials, and variant archetype (e.g., Defender/Aggressor).
 - History Rematch: From Game Log, choose “Rematch (same seed)” to replay the exact deck order, or “Rematch (new seed)” for a fresh shuffle against the same opponent.
-- Trials/Boss: Trials have fixed bosses; mid-nodes may present a choice between two mini-bosses.
+- Rampages/Boss: Rampages have fixed bosses; mid-nodes may present a choice between two mini-bosses.

 Repetition rules (anti-farming):
 - Repetition decay: Fighting the same opponent more than 3 times per day reduces XP/Spoils (e.g., −20% after the 3rd, −40% after the 4th, floor −60%).